MichaelDao/Twitter-Heatmap/README.md

-vic safe crime map
+#vic safe crime map

-Visualize all the crime in victoria
+###Visualize all the crime in victoria by following the quickstart guide

 Quickstart
 ----------